Weightlifting at the 2024 Summer Olympics: Qualification

 120 weightlifting quota places, with an equal distribution between men and women, were available for Paris 2024, almost eighty fewer overall than those in Tokyo 2020.
 Qualified NOCs were permitted to enter a maximum of three weightlifters per gender, with a maximum of one in each bodyweight category.

 Over eighty-three percent of the total quota was awarded to the ten highest-ranked weightlifters across ten weight classes through the biennial IWF Olympic Qualification Ranking list (running from 1 August 2022, to 28 April 2024).
 Five more spots per gender were offered to the highest-ranked weightlifter vying for qualification and outside the top ten based on their continental representation (Africa, the Americas, Asia, Europe, or Oceania) from the list.

 Host country France reserved two men's and two women's quota places in weightlifting, while a further three places per gender were entitled to eligible NOCs to have their weightlifters compete in Paris 2024 as granted by the Universality principle.

 Competition format

 On 14 June 2022, the International Weightlifting Federation officially announced the new weight categories for Paris 2024, with the total medal count reducing from fourteen to ten.
 Among the weightlifting medal events, the 61 and 73 kg categories for men and the 49 and 59 kg for women remain present from Tokyo 2020.
+The 67 and 96 kg classes for men and 55 and 64 kg classes for women were removed.
 The following list is the official weight categories for men and women, respectively.